SMILEtrack: SiMIlarity LEarning for Occlusion-Aware Multiple Object Tracking: Related Work

 \subsection{Tracking-by-Detection}

-TBD-based algorithms have achieved considerable success in MOT problems, and it has been the most popular way in the MOT framework.
-The main task of the TBD method is to associate the detection result between each frame in the video to accomplish the MOT system.
-The whole work can be roughly separated into two parts.
+The Tracking-by-Detection (TbD) method has become one of the most popular approaches in the MOT framework.
+The main tasks of the TbD method can be roughly divided into two parts: object detection and object association.